pacoispaco/ehr-ng/README.md

 **The core principles**:

 * The patient owns the EHR-data.
+* EHR-data is the most valuable asset of the system.
-* Separate EHR from health care process and communication between health care professionals.
+* Separate the EHR-data from health care process data, and communication between health care professionals.
 * Conserve integrety and traceability of changes to EHR-data.

-* EHR-data is the most valuable asset of the system
+_Note_: By health care process data is meant, among other things, information on health care units and organisation, status of patient treatment in health care flow, bookings, invoices etc.

 **Technical principles**: